Image 1 of 1

 " Magazines end up as French fry cones.
 Books remain " (Henri Cartier-Bresson).

-It's also a wide-ranging presentation of his art, forging the notion of the "decisive moment" that gave the American edition of the book its title: the moment when all the elements come together to produce an image, not the culmination of an action, but an emotional and formal peak, as illustrated by the famous photograph of a man jumping over a puddle on the Pont de l'Europe, with the Gare St Lazare in the background.
+It is also a comprehensive presentation of his art, in which the concept of the “decisive moment”—which would give the American edition of the book its title—is forged: the moment when all the elements come together to produce an image—not the climax of an action, but an emotional and formal climax, as illustrated by the famous photograph of a man jumping over a puddle on the Pont de l’Europe with the Gare Saint-Lazare in the background.
 This book remains an essential reference for many photographers.

 Published by Verve, 1952